-To see if all apps were installed I opened the first app that came to mind, Cheese, but to my surprise it didn’t detect a webcam although it is built in to the laptop.
+To see if all apps were installed I opened the first app that came to mind, Cheese, but to my surprise, it didn’t detect a webcam although it is built into the laptop.
 Again, because I’m too used to Linux and how open it is, I forget how secure some other operating systems can be.
-So, another search on DuckDuckGo I found this post where the writer talks about the added requirements I need to fix in order for the webcam to work.
+So, in another search on DuckDuckGo I found this post where the writer talks about the added requirements I need to fix in order for the webcam to work.

 So according to the site the steps are: